Soneso/Arcturus/README.md

 - encode and decode muxed accounts
 - prepare trust asset transaction and link to be signed with freighter on the Arcturus webpage
 - prepare payment transaction and link to be signed with freighter on the Arcturus webpage

+You can find a prompting guide with prompting examples [here](https://github.com/Soneso/Arcturus/blob/main/prompting-guide.md).